utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 *  `GET/doc/en/0`: `page` The parameter does not meet the rule of greater than or equal to one

 !!! warning
+	If you need to combine multiple path params, there must be chars to split them (like `'/'`), `'{category}{page}'` is an invalid path template because there are no split chars between the path params
 ### Path regex

 Sometimes we need the path parameter to satisfy certain rules, and we can easily do this by declaring a regular expression, which is used as follows